TeamSOBITS/ar_track_alvar/README_en.md

     - [x] Improve documentation
     - [x] Standardize coding style

-Check the [Issue page](issues-url) for current bugs or feature requests.
+Check the [Issue page][issues-url] for current bugs or feature requests.

 <p align="right">(<a href="#readme-top">Back to top</a>)</p>